Overview

 Contributing

-Alfred Linux is open source under the AGPL-3.0 license.
+Alfred Linux is open source under the KCL-1.0 license.
 Contributions are welcome and rewarded with GSM tokens — live on Solana mainnet.

 How to Contribute